 Once all the chocolate has set on the cake pops, I wrapped them in these lollipop bags.
 This helped them keep longer and made them travel friendly.

-Cake pops are a great way to use up any cake scraps.
-You can bake the cake a day or two ahead of assembling them.
-Once crumbled and mixed with the binder, they can be rolled into balls and frozen for up to 2 months, prior to dipping into melted chocolate.
-Transfer frozen cake balls to a resealable freezer bag and store in the freezer until you are ready to use.
+Yes!
+Bake the cake a day or two ahead of assembling the pops.
+Once crumbled and mixed with the binder, they can be rolled into balls and frozen for up to 2 months.
+Transfer frozen cake balls to a resealable freezer bag and store in the freezer until you are ready to coat and finish.

 If you are enjoying my recipes, please sign up for my newsletter and get my free 28-day meal plan!
 You can also follow me on Instagram or Facebook.